CTSecUK/DEADFACE_CTF_2021/Write-ups/SQL/Address Book (30 Points).md

 ![image](https://user-images.githubusercontent.com/73170900/137784427-54e86b4f-251c-4675-bb14-2d67df2e22b0.png)

 We can use this information to query the database for the likely victim.

-Looking at the `customers` table using teh command `describe customer;` we can see we have teh following information available;
+Looking at the `customers` table using the command `describe customer;` we can see we have the following information available to us;

 ```
 MariaDB [demonne]> describe customers;